ivan100sic/SKOJ/README.md

 SKOJ is written in *PHP 7.0*  and uses *MySQL 5.7* as its database engine.
 It also uses some *JQuery*.
 I've tried to make it *HTML5* and *CSS3* compliant but I'm not sure if did it.
 It works in Chrome.
 Good enough.
-Passwords are salted with a random strings and with the username and hash using SHA-1.
+Passwords are salted with random strings and the username and are then hashed using SHA-1.

 The site currently requires an email to register, but it will not send any e-mails.
 **This may change in the future.** If you want your password reset, contact the administrator (me).